 It’s our job to help find these abducted kids.
 Our field offices across the country serve as the primary points of contact for those seeking our help.
-To request our assistance or learn more about our services, please contact the Crimes Against Children Coordinator at your local FBI office.
+To request our assistance or learn more about our services, please contact a member of the Child Exploitation Task Force at your local FBI office.

 How is a missing child defined?
 By law (specifically the 1982 Missing Children’s Act), it’s any person younger than 18 whose whereabouts are unknown to his or her legal custodian.
 Under the act, the circumstances surrounding the disappearance must indicate that the child was removed from the control of his or her legal custodian without the custodian’s consent, or the circumstances of the case must strongly indicate that the child is likely to have been abused or sexually exploited.

 Options under the law.
 Two federal criminal investigative options and one non-criminal or civil method may be pursued when a child is abducted by a parent and taken over state lines or outside the U.S.

 - The International Parental Kidnapping Crime Act (IPKCA) of 1993: A criminal arrest warrant can be issued for a parent who takes a juvenile under 16 outside of the U.S. without the other custodial parent’s permission.

 - Unlawful Flight to Avoid Prosecution (UFAP)—Parental Kidnapping: When criminal charges are filed by a state that requests our help, a criminal arrest warrant can be issued for an abducting parent who flees across state lines or internationally.
 See below for more details.